-KU continues to grow, and currently there are 13 faculties which include Law, Letters, Economics, Commerce, Sociology, Policy Studies, Foreign Language Studies, Informatics, Engineering Science, Environmental and Urban Engineering, and Chemistry, Materials and

-Bioengineering, and the two latest additions of Health and Wellbeing, and Safety Science.
+KU continues to grow, and currently there are 13 faculties which include Law, Letters, Economics, Commerce, Sociology, Policy Studies, Foreign Language Studies, Informatics, Engineering Science, Environmental and Urban Engineering, and Chemistry, Materials and Bioengineering, and the two latest additions of Health and Wellbeing, and Safety Science.
 In addition, KU boasts distinguished graduate schools as an extension of the various faculties, as well as professional qualification courses in Law, Accountancy, and Professional Clinical Psychology.
+KU also offers the Japanese Language and Culture Preparatory Course, "Bekka" for International students who would like to improve their Japanese language proficiency before proceeding to higher education such as an undergraduate or graduate program.

 The university, with its attached senior and junior high schools and kindergarten, has a total student body of 30,000, making it one of the largest in West Japan.